-The below are past members who regrettably have past away.
+Below are members who regrettably have passed away.
 We recognize them and their contributions to safety in the mining industry.

 Rita was born in Fort McMurray and grew up in Fort Chipewyan with her 11 brothers and sisters of which she was the youngest.
 Rita was employed with Syncrude Canada for 29 years.
 Rita spent her free time giving back to the community.
 She volunteered with the Oil Barons organization, United Way and Northern Lights Regional Health Foundation’s Festival of Trees and Spring Fling, among many other organizations.
 She contributed to Alberta Mine Safety Association Mine Rescue Committee for many years, most notability working with Mine Rescue Committee for adjudicating scoring for the Annual Mine Rescue Competition.
 Rita passed away peacefully at the Northern Lights Regional Health Centre on Saturday, August 31st, 2019.

 Cliff started his mining career in Telsequa, BC in the mid-50s.
 Through the early years he participated in many first aid and safety courses and earned his first Mine Rescue certificate in 1964.
 Cliff started at Cardinal River Coals (Now Teck) in 1976 working in the Safety department.
 Cliff was instrumental in the development of the first Fire rescue team at CRC in 1978.
 From Fire rescue it was formed into what we now know as Alberta Surface mine rescue.
 Cliff was on the committee that wrote the first Alberta surface Mine rescue Manual.
 Cliff had coached numerous teams to win many awards in First aid and mine rescue including the Provincial championships for both Mine Rescue and First Aid in 1993.
 Cliff retired in 1996 from Cardinal River and has since passed away Feb 15th of this year.
 He is missed by many.